Judaism in Dagestan: Modern times

 In the 2000s, Dagestan had four synagogues: three in Makhachkala, Derbent, and Buynaksk, and one prayer house in Khasavyurt.

 In Derbent, there is a Jewish community and the Sephardic synagogue "Kele-Numaz."
 Additionally, Vatan, the only newspaper in Russia in the Mountain Jewish language (Juhuri), is published there.
 There are only six clergymen of the Jewish religious denomination operating in Dagestan (community chairmen, cantors, and acting rabbis).
 Hebrew school functioned at the synagogues.
 There were no higher or secondary Jewish educational institutions in the republic.

-Amidst the 2023 Hamas-Israel war, there was a wave of anti-Semitic attacks in Dagestan and other areas in the North Caucasus.
-In one case, a group waving Palestinian flags and chanting anti-Semitic slogans forcefully entered the Makhachkala airport.
+Amid the Hamas-Israel war war, there was a wave of anti-Semitic attacks in Dagestan and other areas of the North Caucasus.
+In one case, on 29 October 2023, a group waving Palestinian flags and chanting anti-Semitic slogans forcefully entered Makhachkala Airport.
 Their target was Israeli and Jewish travelers arriving on a flight from Tel Aviv.
 The incident resulted in about 20 injuries, as reported by local health authorities.
 Passports of some passengers were scrutinized by the crowd.
 Meanwhile, in the nearby city of Khasavyurt, protesters surrounded a hotel, suspecting it accommodated Jewish tourists.

 On June 23, 2024, Islamist terrorists burned the Jewish synagogue in Derbent.